John A Waller

 A CVA is considered an Insolvency Business Rescue procedure.
 It allows companies breathing space to recover.

-Advantages and disadvantages of a Company Voluntary Arrangement
+Advantages and disadvantages of a CVA

 The Advantages Of Entering A CVA: